On Thursday, January 25, my images from the “Indifferent West” project will be on display at the flagship store Denham in Amsterdam, Netherlands.

 Published on December 10, 2017

-Daniel Mirer was born in Brooklyn New York and currently resides in Redwood City California where he works as an artist/photographer and educator.
+Daniel Mirer was born in Brooklyn, New York, and currently resides in Redwood City, California, where he works as an artist/photographer and educator.
 Mirer received his Bachelor of Fine Arts from Pratt Institute and his Master of Fine Arts in Photography from the California Institute of the Arts.
-Mirer has participated in prestigious artist residency programs including the Whitney Museum of American Art’s Independent Study Program, the Bronx Museum of the Arts’ Artists in the Marketplace, Regional Central American & Caribbean Contemporary Arts Forum in Honduras, the Starry Night Artist Residence in New Mexico and the Baxter Street @ CCNY Workspace artist residency.
-Daniel Mirer along with other international artist had recently received through project leader Professor Katharina Bosse two start-up funding grants from the German government, Kunststiftung (Art Foundation) North Rhine-Westphalia & Landesverband Westfalen-Lippe (Foundation for the Region of Westfalia-Lippe to begin the creation of a body of work titled “Thingstätten in Deutschland.”
-Mirer was also the recipient of the New York State Foundation for the Arts Fellowship for photography and the Dana Artist Fellowship for continuing education.
+Mirer has participated in prestigious artist residency programs, including the Whitney Museum of American Art’s Independent Study Program, the Bronx Museum of the Arts Artists in the Marketplace, Regional Central American & Caribbean Contemporary Arts Forum in Honduras, the Starry Night Artist Residence in New Mexico and the Baxter Street @ CCNY Workspace artist residency.
+Daniel Mirer, along with another international artist, had recently received through project leader Professor Katharina Bosse two start-up funding grants from the German government, Kunststiftung (Art Foundation) North Rhine-Westphalia & Landesverband Westfalen-Lippe (Foundation for the Region of Westfalia-Lippe to begin the creation of a body of work titled “Thingstätten in Deutschland.”
+Mirer was also the New York State Foundation recipient for the Arts Fellowship for photography and the Dana Artist Fellowship for continuing education.

 SPE, West Chapter Conference